terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 ### OpenTofu

-Enable open Tofu with the TerraformOptions and OpenTofu on the systems path will be used for the test.
+Enable OpenTofu with the TestOptions, then OpenTofu on the systems path will be used for the test.
 ```go
 func TestRunBasicTofu(t *testing.T) {
 	t.Parallel()